wbolster/emacs-python-pytest/README.rst

 credits
 =======

-this emacs package was created by wouter bolsterlee. i am @wbolster on `github`__ and `twitter`__.
+this package was created by wouter bolsterlee. i am @wbolster on `github`__ and `twitter`__.

 __ https://github.com/wbolster